-ELECTRONIC MATERIALS EXPENDITURES:

-These are the funds spent on acquiring electronic (digital) materials.
-Types of electronic materials include e-books, audio and video downloadables, e-serials (including journals), government documents, databases (including locally mounted, full text or not), electronic files, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
-This includes expenditures for database licenses, but does not include expenditures for computer software used to support library operations or to link to external networks, including the Internet (outlays which are reported under Other Operating Expenditures).
-See: Collection Expenditures, Database Licensing Expenditures, Non Database Licensing Electronic Materials Expenditures
+These are collections of electronically stored data or unit records (facts, bibliographic data, abstracts, texts, photographs, music, video, etc.) with a common user interface and software for the retrieval and use of the data.
+An electronic collection may be organized, curated and electronically shared by the library, or rights may be provided by a third party vendor.
+An electronic collection may be funded by the library, or provided through cooperative agreement with other libraries, or through the State Library.
+Not included are electronic collections that are provided by third parties and freely linked to on the web.
+Electronic Collections do not have a circulation period, and may be retained by the patron.
+The data or records are usually collected with a particular intent and relate to a defined topic.
+SEARCHES are unique query submissions to a database.
+Typically a search is recorded each time a search form is sent/submitted to the server.
+Subsequent activities to review or browse among the records retrieved or the process of isolating the correct single item desired do not represent additional searches, unless the parameters defining the retrieval set are modified.
+See: Local/Other Cooperatively Electronic Collections, Statewide Project Electronic Collections, Database Licensing Expenditures ELECTRONIC MATERIALS [CIRCULATION]: Materials that are distributed digitally and can be accessed via a computer, the Internet, or a portable device such as an e-book reader.
+Types of electronic materials include e-books and downloadable electronic audio and video files.
+Electronic Materials packaged together as a unit and checked out as a unit are counted as one unit.
+Included is circulation only for Electronic Books (E-Books), Audio- Downloadable Units and Video-Downloadable Units, database use is not included .
+See: Electronic Materials, Circulation, Adult Circulation, Children's Circulation ELECTRONIC MATERIALS EXPENDITURES: These are the funds spent on acquiring electronic (digital) materials.
+Types of electronic materials include ebooks, audio and video downloadables, e-serials (including journals), government documents, databases/electronic collections (including locally mounted, full text or not), electronic files, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
+Electronic Materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, via access to the Internet, or by using an e-book reader.
+This includes expenditures for materials held locally and for remote materials for which permanent or temporary access rights have been acquired, e.g. database licenses.
+It does not include expenditures for computer software used to support library operations or to link to external networks, including the Internet (outlays which are reported under Other Operating Expenditures).
+See: Collection Expenditures, Database Licensing Expenditures, Non Database Licensing Electronic Materials Expenditures E-RATE DISCOUNTS: These are federally discounted telecommunication services, also known as Universal Service Discounts.

-E-RATE DISCOUNTS:

-These are federally discounted telecommunication services, also known as Universal Service Discounts.
 The discounted services available under E-Rate are officially categorized as TELECOMMUNICATIONS SERVICES (e.g., local and long distance voice services, Cellular/PCS services, paging services, ISDN and/or T1 services, and videoconferencing links), INTERNET ACCESS (services provided by Internet Service Providers), and INTERNAL CONNECTIONS (e.g., new or upgraded LANs, LAN maintenance, new or upgraded telephone systems, telephone system maintenance, and internet routers).
 The program is administered by the Universal Service Administrative Company (USAC), under FCC direction.

-EXPENDITURES:

-These are decreases in net financial resources, i.e., dollars disbursed.
-See: Total Expenditures, Capital Expenditures, Operating Expenditures
+EXPENDITURES: These are decreases in net financial resources, i.e., dollars disbursed.
+See: Total Expenditures, Capital Expenditures, Operating Expenditures FACILITIES SUPERVISOR:

-FACILITIES SUPERVISOR:

 Performs supervisory and skilled work in the trades in connection with the overall maintenance and cleaning of library facilities.
 FEDERAL CAPITAL REVENUE: